Close

 How to prevent worm transmission

-- Follow a consistent deworming routine – Puppies need treatment every two weeks until three months old, while adult dogs benefit from quarterly treatments.
-Consult your veterinarian to establish a proper schedule.
+Follow a consistent deworming routine: Puppies require deworming every two weeks until three months old.
+Adult dogs benefit from quarterly treatments.
 Routine checkups help catch infections early.

 Common questions about worm transmission